codecrafters-io/build-your-own-kafka/stage_descriptions/base-04-nc5.md

 00 23        // error_code:     35
 ```

-You broker should send an `ApiVersions` response with the `error_code` field set to **0** when the request is valid, though we are not testing for that in this stage.
+Your broker should send an `ApiVersions` response with the `error_code` field set to **0** when the request is valid, though we are not testing for that in this stage.

 ### Notes